PitilessPeanut/IncludeAI/README.md

 It should work.
 See how to include above^, compile with SIMD enabled: `em++ mygame.cpp -o mygame.js -s WASM=1 -msimd128`

 ### About Trap States
 Trap states can happen even after all branches of a node were fully explored.
 In fact, it can even happen after the entire tree has been fully explored (for example in TicTacToe).
 Therefore, trying to force the search to explore all possible child branches of a node is not only not going to work, but may lead to the tree becoming excessively shallow, or "near-sighted" in addition of failing to detect traps, also missing out on more complex strategies at a deeper level!
 The real reason traps happen is because the "random rollout" simulation terminates (on avarage!) too early when it discovers a winning node even if that winning position can easily be negated by the opposing player, resulting in the simulation providing (on avarage!) the wrong result.
 Even running a high number of simulations is not going to work if the simulations tend towards terminating on the wrong outcome.
 Upon closer investigation we can observe that _trap states are not a problem but a symptom.
 The real problem is incorrect branch selection!_ The root cause is a fundamentally false assumtion about the result of random rollouts.
 For example, if there are three loss states and one win state attached to a root node, the rollout selection will score .25, leading to the branch being discarded, even when this would be the only branch with a possible winning move.
 The reason for this is that a random rollout does not take *depth* into account when calculating the final score!
 This can easily be demonstrated by relpacing the random rollout function with a lookup table.
-We can conclude that random rollout functions, as shown in the AlphaZero research paper, and regardless of how many times they are being run, can not be used as a reliable heuristic for branch score estimation.
+We can conclude that random rollout functions, as shown in the AlphaZero paper[^2], and regardless of how many times they are being run, can not be used as a reliable heuristic for branch score estimation.
 One mitigation would be to attach weights to branches, giving lower weights for branches at a deeper level.
 For this to work however, you would need to know the total maximum depth of the game tree (in advance) to attach relative weight, which is impossible in most cases.
 However, if the *simulation* part could yield a clear result (win/loss) then the ai could play perfectly.
 But in such a case we might as well replace the entire search tree with a simple minimax since we would no longer be dealing with a probabilistic search!
 Instead we approach this problem by splitting the simulation part into three pieces:
 1st: minimax up to a predefined depth
 2nd: if that fails: value network estimation